 If you look at the WorldRemit vs. CurrencyFair comparison through scores on Trustpilot, you will see that service levels of both companies are similar.
 While WorldRemit averages at 9.5 out of 10, CurrencyFair gets 9.6 out of 10.

-Having checked the services of both companies in great detail, to me the CurrencyFair Vs WorldRemit comparison does not yield a clear result.
-I have divided this section into different categories, so you can make a decision based on your individual requirements:
+After checking the services of both companies, most experts opine that the CurrencyFair vs. WorldRemit comparison does not yield a clear result.
+This comparison is divided into different categories, so you can make a decision based on your individual requirements:

 - Exchange Rates